docker/docs/content/get-started/resources.md

 ## Hosted labs

-These self-paced and hands-on workshops use a free, hosted environment ([Play with Kubernetes](https://labs.play-with-k8s.com/)) that does not require any installation.
+These self-paced and hands-on workshops use a free, hosted environment ([Play with Kubernetes](https://labs.play-with-k8s.com/)) that doesn't require any installation.
 Follow along and learn more about Kubernetes.

 * [Kubernetes Workshop](https://training.play-with-kubernetes.com/kubernetes-workshop/)

-* Labs are free but require registration with a Docker ID.
+\* Labs are free but require registration with a Docker ID.

 ## Self-guided tutorials